 The original AWS Snowball device

 The AWS Snowball Edge is a type of the broader Snowball device classification.
 AWS Snowballs in general offer petabyte-scale solutions for hefty data migration both into and out of the AWS cloud.
-Common uses include the transfer of analytics data, video libraries, backups, genomics data, and other large-scale archives.
+Common uses include the transfer of:

 Transferring directly to a Snowball device avoids the use of costly and sluggish bandwidth.
 For example, transferring 100 terabytes via high-speed 100 Mbps internet can take several months.
 Alternatively, the same transfer using two Snowball consoles takes less than a week.

 Such a reduction in bandwidth usage not only reduces the wait time, but also cuts costs significantly compared to the potentially thousands of dollars required for long-term, high-speed internet.
 The AWS Snowball Edge applies these same ideas, but with some added edge computing capabilities for particularly demanding situations.

 Although most people and companies own personal computers and other hardware, they typically use them via centralized services in the cloud.
 The entire goal of the original AWS Snowball is to transfer data to the cloud, but providers are reaching the limits of improving cloud capabilities.

 Now that these companies have centralized the cloud on a vast scale, the existing small limitations have become more apparent.
 For instance, the limit of the speed of light causes short but perceivable delays in everything from opening your browser to gaming online as various signals ping across the globe.

 - The figurative edge of the cloud computing era

 - The literal geographic edge, where it’s not possible or practical to rely on the cloud due to location